rapidez/amasty-automatic-related-products/README.md

 # Amasty Automatic Related Products

-This plugin requires the [Amasty Automatic Related Products](https://amasty.com/automatic-related-products-for-magento-2.html) module installed and configured within your Magento2 installation.
+This plugin requires the [Amasty Automatic Related Products](https://amasty.com/automatic-related-products-for-magento-2.html) and the amasty/customers-also-viewed-graphql module installed and configured within your Magento2 installation.

 ## Installation